pytorch/torchrec/docs/source/high-level-arch.rst

    *Figure 2.
 TorchRec End-to-end Embedding Flow*

-In the diagram above, we show the general TorchRec end to end embedding lookup process.
-In the forward we do the embedding lookup and pooling, in the backward we compute the gradients of the output embedding lookups and apply them to the appropriate embedding table gradients and pass it into the optimizer.
-Note here, these gradients are grayed out since we don’t fully materialize these into memory and instead fuse them with the optimizer update.
-This results in a significant memory reduction which we detail later in the optimizer section.
+In the diagram above, we show the general TorchRec end to end embedding lookup process,

+-  In the forward pass we do the embedding lookup and pooling
+-  In the backward pass we compute the gradients of the output lookups and pass them into the optimizer to update the embedding tables

+Note here, these gradients are grayed out since we do not fully materialize these into memory and instead fuse them with the optimizer update.
+This results in a significant memory reduction which we detail later in the optimizer concepts section.

-We recommend going through the TorchRec Concepts page as well to get a understanding of the fundamentals of how everything ties together end-to-end.
+We recommend going through the TorchRec Concepts page to get a understanding of the fundamentals of how everything ties together end-to-end.
 It contains lots of useful information to get the most out of TorchRec.